-There are four key accreditation criteria under the National Blood and Blood Products Standard:
+There are three key accreditation criteria under the National Blood Management Standard:

 The transfusion of blood and blood products is not without risk and can lead to complications and adverse outcomes for patients.
 Blood and blood products should only be given when clearly indicated and the expected benefits to the patient are likely to outweigh the potential hazards.

 The main areas that jeopardise safe transfusion are:

 The blood sample for cross matching is taken from the wrong patient;

 The wrong name is written on the blood sample tube;